AngelaQPeng/Harmonix_PLT/README.md

 Sample input 2 is provided to showcase Harmonix's error handling ability.
 When the '@' is missing from the beginning of the key signature, Harmonix is still able to classify it as key signature, throw a warning and continue to scan.
+It also contains most of the token classes that can be handled by Harmonix.

 ### Sample Input 3
 Sample input 3 provides an example of key signature syntax error that cannot be auto-corrected, where 'H Minor' is not a correct key signature token, as it has to start with letters 'A-G'.
-So, a syntax error will be raise.
+So, a lexical error will be raise.

 ### Sample Input 4
+Sample input 4 provides an example program with correct lexical patterns but contain elements that will result in semantic errors during parsing.
+However, since the focus is currently on lexical analysis, our scanner should correctly tokenize the input and treat all elements as valid lexemes, even when they may not be semantically valid.
+1. `keySig` should be followed by a valid `KEYSIG`; however, `H Major` is not a valid `KEYSIG`, but it could be tokenized as an `IDENTIFIER` during lexical analysis.
+2. `note` should be followed by a valid `NOTE`, but  since `H4` does not satisfy the rules for a `NOTE` (it does not start with a letter between `'A-G'`), it can be tokenized as an `IDENTIFIER` during lexical analysis.
+3. `duration` should be followed by a valid `DURATION` but `hihihi` is not a valid `DURATION`.
+It can be tokenized as an `IDENTIFIER` during lexical analysis.

 ### Sample Input 5
 Sample input 5 provides an common syntax error - unclosed quotation mark.
-So, a synxtax error will be raise.
+So, a lexical error will be raise.

 ## Program Overview
 - /src/token.py: